Often people view a discovery meeting as just another chance at a sales pitch, but is this the case? In short, no!

 Curious about the next steps?
 We‘ve already described our partnership process here.

 Who attends a discovery meeting?
-An overview

 Depending on your requirements, the representatives in the meeting may change.
 You may expect to see one sales representative, a technical lead, or a business development manager, depending on the information you shared before the meeting.